 The call for proposals for the UCO Mini-Grant Program is made each August with deadlines in the end of October or early November.

-The University of California Observatories announces a call for proposals to its 2022-2023 Mini-Grant program.
-The Mini-Grant program is designed to support system-wide activities that significantly contribute and advance UCO’s core mission.
+The University of California Observatories announces a call for proposals to its 2024-2025 Mini-Grant and Affiliate Faculty program.
+The Mini-Grant program is designed to support system-wide activities for the course of roughly a year that significantly contribute and advance UCO’s core mission.
+The Affiliate Faculty program is a title given to UCO astronomers who plan to contribute in a sustained way to UCO mission over multiple years.

 Scope and Goals: